LuisLVieira/IA048/README.md

 # IA048
-Repository for the course IA048 (Machine Learning) by FEEC UNICAMP
+Repository for the course IA048 (Machine Learning) by FEEC UNICAMP.
+My first AI subject!